Riverside County, California: Courts

 The Riverside Superior Court is the state trial court for Riverside County with 14 courthouses: Riverside Historic Courthouse, Riverside Hall of Justice, Riverside Family Law Court, Riverside Juvenile Court, Southwest Justice Center – Murrieta, Moreno Valley Court, Banning Court, Hemet Court, Corona Court, Temecula Court, Larson Justice Center – Indio, Indio Juvenile Court, Palm Springs Court and Blythe Court.

 The main courthouse is the Riverside Historic Courthouse.
 This landmark, erected in 1903, was modeled after the Grand and Petit Palais in Paris, France.
 The courthouse, designed by Los Angeles architects Burnham and Bliesner, has a classical design – including a great hall that connects all the departments (courtrooms).
 In 1994, the courthouse was closed for seismic retrofits due to the 1992 Landers and 1994 Northridge earthquakes.
 The courthouse was reopened and rededicated in September 1998.

 Riverside County hands down 1 in 6 death sentences in the US, in spite of it having less than 1% of the population.

-Law enforcement

-Sheriff

-The Riverside County Sheriff provides court protection, jail administration, and coroner services for all of Riverside County.
-It provides patrol, detective, and other police services for the unincorporated areas of the county plus by contract to the cities and towns of Coachella, Eastvale, Indian Wells, Jurupa Valley, La Quinta, Lake Elsinore, Moreno Valley, Norco, Palm Desert, Perris, Rancho Mirage, San Jacinto, Temecula and Wildomar.
-The Morongo Indian Reservation also contracts with the Sheriff's Office to provide police services to the reservation.